Adobe PageMaker: Working with Master Pages

 Why Use Master Pages?

-• Efficiency: Design once and reuse it.
+• Efficiency: Design once and reuse it across hundreds of pages.

-• Organization: Separate layout from unique content.
+• Organization: Clearly separate your layout structure from your unique content.

 Setting Up Master Pages